What is Household Hazardous Waste (HHW)?

 Examples of household hazardous waste include products such as paint cleaners, oil, batteries, and pesticides.
 However, there are many more products out there that are classified as household hazardous waste.
 A good way to identify a hazardous waste product is by taking a look at the warning label.
 Descriptions such as CAUTION, DANGER, TOXIC, POISON, FLAMMABLE, WARNING, KEEP OUT OF REACH OF CHILDREN are all good indicators that your product is considered a household hazardous waste.
 Download our HHW Brochure.

-Your household hazardous waste should be taken to the Household Hazardous Waste Collection Facility for proper disposal.
+Your household hazardous waste should be taken to the City of Redding Household Hazardous Waste Collection Facility at 2255 Abernathy Lane, Redding, for proper disposal.
 Many retailers have “Take It Back” programs for their hazardous materials as an alternative to the Household Hazardous Waste Collection Facility.

-For more information on how to properly dispose of your household hazardous waste, use our How Do I Get Rid Of? tool.
+For more information on how to properly dispose of your household hazardous waste, visit earth911 at Earth911.

 Pharmaceutical Disposal